a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/go-lang/go land chapter 1 -part 2-2025-02-21-RoughNote.md

 - **Purpose**: Used to declare and initialize a variable in a single statement.
 - **Syntax**: `variable := value`
 - **Scope**: Can only be used inside functions.
+- used to declare and initialize both at same time
 - **Example**:
   ```go
   m := 123